amitinngp/learning-javascript/README.md

      The Object is generated in javascript using {} called plain (literal) objects. so if we need one we can simply use curly braces {} syntax.Is there other way to create a Object in javascript.Yes using construtor function and using Class keyword.Whatttt ? what is constructor function.

-  - Constructor functions technically are regular functions, which satify the two condition:
+  - Constructor functions technically are regular functions, which satisfy the two condition:
       - They are named with capital letter first. e.g. Users
       - They should be executed only with "new" operator. to call this function we use **new functionName()** instead of just old plain call like functionName();
       ```javascript